dinhduc0794/BTL-KTLT-thanh-guom-trong-da/README.md

-This is the second assignment of the Programming Fundamentals Course - CO1027 (HCMUT - VNU) Open the prompt folder to view the assignment.
+This is the second assignment of the Programming Fundamentals Course - CO1027 (HCMUT - VNU) Open the assignment folder to view the assignment.